 Walking you through making a basic white yeast bread at home, with tips and step-by-step photos.
-Makes two loaves and freezes beautifully!
+This easy homemade white bread is made with milk, for a lovely soft crumb.
+It makes two loaves (or halve the recipe to just make one loaf) and freezes beautifully!

-Since homemade bread making is something I do a lot, I figured I could make myself useful by providing a great, basic homemade white bread recipe and to walk you through the process of making it.
+Since homemade bread making is something I do a lot, I figured it might be helpful to anyone wanting to learn how to make bread at home, to share a basic homemade white bread recipe and to walk you through the process of making it.

 New to bread making?
 Check out my Get Started with Yeast Bread Baking resource page.